Prepping on a Budget Really IS Possible

 One Step at a Time

-This means that the odds of a cataclysmic event significantly impacting you is not very likely.
+This fortunate fact means that the odds of a cataclysmic event significantly impacting you is not very likely.
 However, as with purchasing insurance, you do so for those times when the odds catch up with you.
 Ultimately, you have time to become prepared even if you are prepping on a budget.
-Take it one thoughtful step at a time.
+Take it one careful step at a time.
 When you do, every prep completed will be one step closer to being truly prepared.

-Knowledge is just as important as material items.
+Knowledge is just as necessary as material items.
 After all, what good is any piece of equipment if you don’t know how to use it?
 Fortunately for everyone, there are volumes of free information on the Internet.
 Therefore, when prepping on a budget, take advantage of the free resources available to you, such as this blog.
 By doing so, you’ll be able to more efficiently and effectively build and use your preparedness supplies.
 Free information will also provide you with alternatives to many of the costlier preparedness hurdles.
 The information is there for the taking, so use it to your advantage.

-Planning Your Preparedness Strategy Saves Money
+Prepping on a Budget and Planning Your Preparedness Strategy Saves Money

 Inventory Your Supplies